High Arch Foot Treatment in Singapore

 Can I exercise or run with high arches?

 Yes, you can exercise and run with high arches, but proper footwear is essential.
 Select shoes with adequate cushioning and arch support to minimise joint stress and enhance shock absorption.
-Adapting your running style and seeking professional advice can also help prevent injuries and enhance performance.

 Can I wear regular shoes with custom orthotics?